Humberto1945/CapStoneProject/README.md

 4. Verify you have python downloaded by typing python and it should return "Python 3.10.2" or whatever version of python you have.
 5. Open up the model_loading.py and change `FILE =` to the directory that you put your model in.
 6. On line 15 you can change the name of the file.
 Example change /model3 to /model4.
 Keep the rest of the directory the same.`CapStoneProject/MyApplication/app/src/main/assets/model3.pth`
+7. Next add an assests directory to the main folder allowing the outputted model to be placed there.
-7. Navigate in the terminal to CapStoneProject\MyApplication\app\src\main and run the command `python model_loading.py`
+8. Navigate in the terminal to CapStoneProject\MyApplication\app\src\main and run the command `python model_loading.py`
-8. Verify the model outputed in the `assests folder`
+9. Verify the model outputed in the `assests folder`
-9. Also change the asset name to what you named it above `preTrainedModel= Module.load(readingFilePath(this,"model3.pth"));`
+10. Also change the asset name to what you named it above `preTrainedModel= Module.load(readingFilePath(this,"model3.pth"));`
-10. If you are running on a virtual device make sure you have the `Pixel 5 API 30` as your virtual device.
+11. If you are running on a virtual device make sure you have the `Pixel 5 API 30` as your virtual device.
-11. If you are running on a physical device make sure you have developer mode on and plug in your phone to the pc.
+12. If you are running on a physical device make sure you have developer mode on and plug in your phone to the pc.

 # Running the application
 Select the green trangle button to run the application